 If you have questions or concerns or want to check the status of coverage determinations, appeals, or would like to file a grievance; have questions about making an AOR; or need help in completing the AOR form; please call Member Services.

 - Document showing an individual authorized by a court or authorized under State or other applicable law.
 An authorized individual can include, but is not limited to, a court-appointed guardian, an individual with durable power of attorney, a healthcare proxy, a person designated under a healthcare consent statute, or an executor of an estate.
 Legal authorization documentation is valid until its expiration date noted in the document, unless revoked.

-- Completed CMS-1696 AOR form.
+- Completed Appointment of Representative (AOR) form (English, Español).
 A completed AOR form is valid for one year from the date it has signatures for you and your appointee, unless revoked.

 - Equivalent written notice which includes:

 - Appointed individual’s name, address, and telephone number

 - Your Medicare beneficiary identifier (MBI) or plan ID number